 GOLF HOLIDAYS IN COUNTY DOWN & BELFAST

-The best golf courses for Northern Ireland golfbreaks.
+The best Northern Ireland golf courses for golfbreaks.

 For many golfers Royal County Down is, quite simply, the best golf course in the world.
 Of course, opinions do vary, but you will rarely meet any golfer who has played here and does not feature this stunning links in their personal top ten.
 With the Irish Sea on one side and the Mourne Mountains on the other, the setting is spectacular, nay dreamlike on a clear day.
 Crafted by the canny Old Tom Morris in the late 19th Century it is steeped in history too.
 Every hole is bordered by gorse-clad dunes; stray from the straight and narrow at your peril: although with the inevitable sea-breezes about you may find yourself taking aim at some inhospitable locations!
 All in all, a supreme test of links golf that you will never forget.